 Figure~\ref{fig:mincut-unweighted} demonstrates that in just under half of cases a single bottleneck exists, and for more than 90\% of steered/poisoning AS pairs, a bottleneck of at most two links exists in this graph.

 To explore where in the topology these bottlenecks occur, we constructed different methods for weighting the graph, seen in Figure~\ref{fig:mincut-weighted}.
 First, we assign infinite weight to all Tier-1 to Tier-1 links to effectively remove them from consideration in the minimum cut, as the real-world capacity of links between large providers is, intuitively, much greater than links between other ASes.
 Consequently, we expect they are more difficult to degrade.
 Tier-1 ASes are those ASes who have no providers, and can therefore transit traffic to any other AS without incurring monetary costs~\cite{Oliveira:wn}.
-Interestingly, this did not change the minimum cut for any graph, meaning that the bottlenecks did \emph{not occur as a result of single unavoidable Tie-1 provider}.
+Interestingly, this did not change the minimum cut for any graph, meaning that the bottlenecks did \emph{not occur as a result of single unavoidable Tier-1 provider}.